Mentor Research Institute

 Goodhart's Law is an adage honoring British economist Charles Goodhart, who advanced an idea in a 1975 article on monetary policy in the United Kingdom “that any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes.”

 Anthropologist Marilyn Strathern Generalized Goodhart's law beyond statistics and control to evaluation more broadly.
-The phrase most cited as Goodhart's law: “When a measure becomes a target, it ceases to be a good measure,” appeared in a Strathern paper.
-“Target” is another word for requirement.
+The phrase most cited as Goodhart's law: “When a measure becomes a target, it ceases to be a good measure” appeared in a Strathern paper.
+“Target” is another word for requirement or benchmark.

 Healthplans want psychotherapists to use outcome measures administered via online software.
 Healthplan approved software uses patients’ and psychotherapists’ scores to compare psychotherapists’ performance to one another.
 When Healthplans have access to those comparisons, therapists can be identified, contacted, and told that their performance deviates from the norm and may be wasteful.
 Such comparisons are insufficiently informed and have a negative impact on patients and psychotherapists.